Why Mull’s Skies Stand Out

 - Milky Way Season: Late April through August, when the galactic core rises high in the sky after astronomical twilight.

 - Aurora Season: October through March, especially during KP index peaks.
 Monitor real-time alerts with apps like My Aurora Forecast.
+For travel tips and weather prep, see our winter guide.

 - General Stargazing: Any clear night will do.
 Aim for a new-moon phase to maximise star contrast.